 Final Thoughts on Zoho

 If real estate is more about numbers than names to you, a free real estate CRM like Zoho is going to be perfect for you.
-Everything, from the way contacts and communication are handled to the aesthetic of the interface itself will appeal to Realtors who are focused on their capitalization rate.
+Everything, from the way contacts and communication are handled to the aesthetic of the interface itself will appeal to real estate agents who are focused on their capitalization rate.
 Zoho is easy to set up and get started on, so if your client base isn’t touchy feely, give Zoho a try.

 Best CRM For Seasoned, Data Driven Agents: Agile CRM